In

 budget teenage slasher flick like this

 one.
+There's a good scene when she gets vulgar.
 This was also her very first

 co-starring role in a movie and later on